Jegedeglory/Portfolio/README.md

-# React App for a My personal Portfolio
+# React App for My personal Portfolio

 This is a starter template for building a React application with Node JS.